Enrollment Status: Currently Enrolling

 Procedures: Each dog will undergo a complete physical exam and have screening bloodwork performed to ensure they are healthy prior to undergoing anesthesia and surgery.
 Dogs will be placed under general anesthesia, and a small (2 cm) incision will be made into the abdomen, through which all procedures will be performed.
 One to two additional small incisions (0.5-1cm) may also be needed to provide adequate access to perform the spay and/or gastropexy.
 A laparoscope (camera) and special ultrasound probe intended for laparoscopic use will be inserted through the incision to perform thorough imaging and evaluation of the entire liver.
 No surgical procedure will be performed on the liver.
 Following the acquisition of both laparoscopic images and ultrasound images, each dog will have their intended elective procedure (spay, gastropexy, or both) performed.

 Cost: This study will cover a maximum of $800 towards the cost of diagnostics, anesthesia, surgical procedures, medications, and hospitalization.
 There will be no cost of the laparoscopic ultrasound procedure.
 All other costs surgery beyond $800 will be the responsibility of the client.

 Study Contact: If you would like to be considered for the study, please call the UF Small Animal Hospital to schedule an appointment for your dog with the Small Animal Surgery Service at (352) 392-2235.
-For other questions regarding the study, please complete the Study Inquiry form.
+For other questions regarding the study, please complete the Study Interest Form.